deep-entertainment/safehouse/design/sfx/unfolding_paper.md

 #sfx

-Unfolding a newspaper, straighten it.
+Unfolding a newspaper, and straighten it.